joneslee111/bank-tech-test/README.md

 # Bank Tech Test
-A simple app that allows the user to deposit money, withdraw money and can print out a bankstatement to an account, used in irb.
+A simple app that allows the user to deposit money, withdraw money and can print out a bank statement of an account, used in irb.

 ## Planning
 ### User Stories